 If you were injured because of an oil spill, you may be able to claim compensation for medical expenses, lost wages, and pain and suffering.
 These damages can include payments for current and past harms you face while you recover from your injuries.
 In addition, you can claim damages for the ongoing costs of medical treatment or reduced earning capacity.
 The pain and suffering may be difficult to put a price on, but Texas law puts no caps or limitations on these damages.

 You may also file a lawsuit for the wrongful death of a family member if a loved one was killed in an oil tanker accident or oil spill disaster.

 Call Our Texas Oil Injury Attorneys for a Free Consultation

-If you or a loved one was injured in an oil spill, or if you lost a loved one, call the Dallas personal injury lawyers at The Queenan Law Firm today.
+If you or a loved one was injured in an oil spill, or if you lost a loved one, call an Arlington TX personal injury lawyer at The Queenan Law Firm today.
 Our attorneys handle injury lawsuits on behalf of victims in Dallas, Houston, and throughout Texas.
 To set up a free consultation, contact our attorneys today at (817) 476-1797.